herminio-gurgel/breezefy/README.md

 ### Reporting Issues

-If you encounter any issues or bugs, please report them by opening a new issue on the GitHub repository.
-Provide as much detail as possible, including:
+If you encounter any issues or bugs, please report them by opening a new issue on the [GitHub repository](https://github.com/herminio-gurgel/breezefy/issues).
+Provide as much detail as possible,
+including:

 - A clear description of the problem
 - Steps to reproduce the issue
 - Any relevant error messages or logs

-Thank you for contributing to Breezefy!

 ## License

 Breezefy is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

-### MIT License